chaba-victor/Python-Chatbot/README.md

 Build the model
 Predict the response

-1. Import and load the data file
+1. Import and load the data file.

 First, make a file name as train_chatbot.py.
 We import the necessary packages for our chatbot and initialize the variables we will use in our Python project.